 Expanding the Circle: What Reconciliation and Inclusive Economic Growth Can Mean for Indigenous Peoples and Canada

-Methodology: PPF and partners are co-hosting a series of three conferences with First Nations, Métis and Inuit communities.
+Methodology: PPF and partners co-hosted a series of three conferences with First Nations, Métis and Inuit communities.
 The First Nations conference was in Ottawa in January 2017.
 The Métis conference was in Winnipeg in November 2017.
-The Inuit conference will be in Inuvik in November 2018.
-The events bring together community leaders, Indigenous business leaders, academics, policymakers and young people.
-The convening is meant to stimulate dialogue about how inclusive economic growth is part of reconciliation and result in policy recommendations.
-The themes and recommendations from the three conferences will be combined into a report to government.
+The Inuit conference was in Ottawa in November 2018.
+The events brought together community leaders, Indigenous business leaders, academics, policymakers and young people.
+The convening was meant to stimulate dialogue about how inclusive economic growth is part of reconciliation and result in policy recommendations.
+The themes and recommendations from the three conferences will be considered by NIEDB.

-Partners: National Indigenous Economic Development Board; National Aboriginal Crown Corporations Association; Crown-Indigenous Relations and Northern Affairs
+Partners: National Indigenous Economic Development Board; National Aboriginal Capital Corporations Association; Crown-Indigenous Relations and Northern Affairs